sharkwouter/vaporos-buster/README.md

 Currently there are some problems which are known:

-- Apparmor is disabled.
-It would prevent steamos-session from starting correctly
+- Apparmor may cause issues, this needs more testing or disabling
 - During the installation the screen will go black.
 It continues regardless, though, just wait it out
 - The installation is only known to work on UEFI systems